MrMiniou/ICS4U_2021-2022/ICS4U/Days 10-11/Note 1 - Graphics with JSwing.md

 frame.add(prompt);
 ```

-The `setBounds()` function is used to make a component show up in a specific location on the frame.
+The `setBounds()` method is used to make a component show up in a specific location on the frame.
 The first two parameters are the *x* and *y* coordinates of the top-left corner of the component, and the last two parameters are the *width* (horizontal distance) and *height* (vertical distance) of the component.

 The syntax is quite similar for other components: